 To see what they do, what works or doesn’t work for them, and then consider if one of those ideas may also work for you.

-That’s the importance behind sharing something like this.
+That’s the importance of sharing something like this.

 So keep that in mind moving forward; there is no perfect night routine to follow.
 There just isn’t.
 But there are some great ideas out there that may work for you.